 Creating cold emails that convert prospects to schedule the first meeting is a lot like getting a first date.
 You need to capture your potential date’s interest in a crowded “market,” engage in a personal way to even stand a chance for that first date and show that you’re the real deal.

 To get your prospect’s attention in the first place, personalization is key, but there are a few other tricks to make your message stand out among the hundreds of cold emails your prospect is likely receiving each day.
 Yes, hundreds.
 The average email user gets 147 messages every day.
-And the challenges don’t stop there—business is changing and so is the way your prospects are managing their emails.
+And the challenges don’t stop there—business is changing and so is the way your prospects manage their emails.
 You can almost guarantee your email (if ever opened) will be read in the elevator or in line at Starbucks.

-As part of our Sales Playbook Series, I’m sharing our 8 best tips to make sure your cold emails build a strong foundation and convert.
+As part of our Sales Playbook Series, I’m sharing our eight best tips to make sure your cold emails build a strong foundation and convert.

 1. Focus on what keeps your prospect up at night

 Map out what your prospect cares about, including common pain points and what resonates with them.
 And don’t be afraid to get personal.
-Say you know they are a sales manager—talk about your perception of their goals and the high pressure they are under to make sure their team is meeting those goals.
+If you know they are a sales manager, talk about your perception of their goals and the high pressure they are under to make sure their team is meeting those goals.
 You can even go as far to say that you understand if their team doesn’t achieve its goals, their job as manager could be on the line.
 After all of that, introduce your solution and convince them that joining the call with you is one step closer to eliminating these problems and reaching their goals.

 When pitching a meeting, understanding your prospect’s pain is the first step before they even consider giving you their time.